From a single act of kindness to thousands of nutritious meals

 Open Arms began as a single act of kindness in 1986 — our founder, Bill Rowe, cooking food in his apartment and delivering it to a few men living with AIDS who had become too sick to cook for themselves.
 Three decades later, our operation has grown into a 21,000-square-foot building with a state-of-the-art kitchen that allows us to cook and deliver half a million meals annually to more than 1,000 people each week with the help of over 5,000 volunteers.

+As we celebrate our 30th birthday as an organization this year, we are thankful for our tremendous community.
 None of this would have been possible without the generous support of our volunteers and donors, folks like you, who make it possible for us to continue to be innovative in our work and to do it with enthusiasm and responsibility.